Lifecycle Management Integration Guide

 - MSO Status List metadata.

-IMPORTANT Generation of audit data requires the MSO Status List feature to be enabled.
+Generation of audit data requires the MSO Status List feature to be enabled.

-NOTE: Long-term storage of ISO Audit Data may also be provided by IDEMIA on behalf of the Issuer, subject to configuration and commercial agreement.
+Long-term storage of ISO Audit Data may also be provided by IDEMIA on behalf of the Issuer, subject to configuration and commercial agreement.

 This functionality extends the standard MSO provisioning flow and is available when the required feature toggle is enabled.